carevealed/PBCore/README.md

 Option 2: Install binary (Wheel)
 --------------------------------

-1. Download the latest version from the releases section of the project's Github page https://github.com/cavpp/PBCore/releases and save it to your Downloads folder.
+1. Download the latest version from the releases section of the project's Github page https://github.com/cavpp/PBCore/releases and copy the URL of the most current version.
 2. Open a terminal and type:

-        cd Downloads
+    ```
-        sudo pip install CAVPP_PBCore_Tools-0.1.2-py2.py3-none-any.whl
+    sudo pip3 install #paste the URL here

+    ```

 #### Notes: